Osiris-Team/jSQL-Gen/README.md

 - Simple UI to design databases within minutes.
 - Autosuggestions for field definitions.
 - Name your tables/columns however you like since internally names are encapsulated in backticks.
+- Easily use multiple databases in a single project.

 #### Cons